FamilyMedicineStudyGuide/FamilyMedicineStudyGuide.github.io/_posts/2017-10-12-Another-Free-Upgrade.md

-10 new SAMPS... &nbsp;
+10 new SAMPS... ;
-50+ new short answer questions... &nbsp;
+50+ new short answer questions... ;
-25 new "Rapid Fire" questions... &nbsp;
+25 new "Rapid Fire" questions... ;
 25 new "Quick Pix" cases with 70 additional questions...

 **#learngiveback**